Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Baby Kate

-Rhiannon had become pregnant with her first child in 2008 where she was assessed as being a low-risk pregnancy, so was advised to give birth at a midwife-led birthing centre run by the ame Trust in Ludlow.
-In the days leading up to the birth she noticed her baby wasn’t moving as much so reported this to clinicians but was told her baby was just ‘lazy’.
+Rhiannon had become pregnant with her first child in 2008 when she was assessed as being a low-risk pregnancy, so was advised to give birth at a midwife-led birthing centre run by the Ame Trust in Ludlow.
+In the days leading up to the birth, she noticed her baby wasn’t moving as much so reported this to clinicians but was told her baby was just ‘lazy’.

 The initial report from the trust noted Kate’s death as a “No harm” event.
 In 2012 an inquest concluded that her death was preventable, and that the lack of movement in the days leading up to the birth should have led to Rhiannon giving birth in hospital.